Scott Disick Reportedly Not Taking Break Up With Sofia Richie Seriously, ‘Seems Fine’ After Split

 According to a June 2 report by People Magazine, Sofia Richie broke up with Scott Disick this week, and that many of Disick’s “old issues” contributed to the split.
 Sources tell the magazine that Scott’s drinking was a major factor in Sofia’s decision to end the relationship.

 However, Scott Disick isn’t at home crying over the end of the relationship.
-Sources say that he’s not taking the break up seriously, and that he “seems fine” after making headlines for partying and cheating on Sofia Richie.
+Sources say that he’s not taking the break up seriously and that he “seems fine” after making headlines for partying and cheating on Sofia Richie.

 “When Scott drinks, he is a sloppy mess and fools around.
 Scott seems fine.
 He even thinks she might change her mind.
 He isn’t really taking it seriously.”